taskflow/taskflow/README.md

 ### *empty/has_work*

-A task is empty is it is not associated with any graph node.
+A task is empty if it is not associated with any graph node.

 ```cpp
 tf::Task task;  // assert(task.empty());